maorinn/codex-equilibrium/README.md

 ## Features

 - Local OAuth with PKCE, fixed redirect `http://localhost:1455/auth/callback`.
-- Persistent storage in `auths/` (JSON file + round-robin index).
+- Persistent storage in `auths/` (JSON file + sticky index).
-- Round-robin load balancing across stored accounts.
+- Sticky account usage: keep using the same account until it fails.
+  On 429 or other errors, retry once, then try a token refresh;
+  if still failing, disable that account for 3 hours and move to the next by add order.
 - Simple web UI to start OAuth login and view accounts.
 - `/v1/*` proxy to `https://chatgpt.com/backend-api/codex/*` with SSE stream support.